el-dee/panda3d-openvr/README.md

 Once done, the module will enable the VR application layer of OpenVR, create the left and right cameras and configure the rendering system to send the images of each eye to the VR compositor.

-Note that SteamVR **must** be already running before you launch your application.
+Note that on Linux, SteamVR **must** be already running before you launch your application.

-You can create a derived class from P3DOpenVR to provide the implementation of the event handler or to manage the actions, see the samples below.
+You can create a derived class of P3DOpenVR to provide the implementation of the event handler or to manage the actions, see the samples below.

 The module will create the following hierachy in the scenegraph :